 When my husband and I got engaged, we received the book The Five Love Languages.
 We were eager to dive in and see what it was all about.
 The book explains that you and your partner receive love in different ways and your love is measured by a tank.
 When your love tank is full, all is right in the world.
 Making sure your partner’s love tank is full is something that needs continuous tending to.

-Being in love and living together is completely different than expressing love to each other.
-Knowing exactly what makes your partner FEEL loved is a game changer.
-The five expressions of love the book covers are receiving gifts, quality time, acts of service, words of affirmation and physical touch.
+Being in love and living together is completely different than expressing love for each other.
+Knowing exactly what makes your partner FEEL loved is a game-changer.
+The five expressions of love the book covers are receiving gifts, quality time, acts of service, words of affirmation, and physical touch.